ForgottenGlory/Living-Skyrim-2/README.md

 Legacy of the Dragonborn of course requires no introduction, but if you're somehow unaware, it adds a museum in Solitude that allows you to proudly display the various items you'll find in Skyrim.
 It has a home for almost every unique item (and many non-unique items) as well as introducing its own questline, a new guild you can be the leader of, and its own player home.
 While Legacy of the Dragonborn is not a focus of Living Skyrim, every applicable patch has been included as well as [LOTD Relic Notifications](https://www.nexusmods.com/skyrimspecialedition/mods/34604) so you can easily identify items that go in the museum and you can reasonably expect to have a home for any and all items you come across.
 If collecting and hoarding items is your thing, Legacy of the Dragonborn is for you.

-### Master of Disguise
-[Master of Disguise](https://www.nexusmods.com/skyrimspecialedition/mods/9959) is a very simple mod: If you dress like a faction, you will be treated as that faction.
-So, if you dress as a necromancer, you will be attacked as if you are a necromancer by guards, soldiers, townsfolk, and so on.
-Be careful what you wear!
-This also allows you to infiltrate enemy factions if you dress carefully, but beware: they have a chance to see through your disguise and figure out you're an imposter.

 ### The Magic Mods
 [Sustained Magic](https://www.nexusmods.com/skyrimspecialedition/mods/15871) is another simple mod, with much larger gameplay consequences.
 Certain spells, such as Oakflesh, now last forever instead of having to recast them every 60-90 seconds.
 This does come at the cost of reducing your maximum available Magicka, so be careful how many spells you have sustained or you'll very quickly find yourself with near zero Magicka to use for offensive spells.
 To dispel the effects of a Sustained Magic spell (and therefore recoup your Magicka), either cast the spell again or cast the "Dispel Magic, Personal" spell.